Inside Look at Online Surgical Tech Programs

 Surgical Tech Salary & Career Advancements

 If you are considering becoming a surgical technician, now is a great time to enroll in a training program.
 Why?
-Because the field has an above-average growth rate and offers healthy salaries.
+Because the field has an above-average growth rate and offers promising salaries as a healthcare career.
 Nationwide, surgical technicians face a 5.5% growth rate, which is above the national average for all jobs.
 This means it should be easier to apply for roles and achieve promotions at work.
 Additionally, salaries range from $40,640 to $83,150, with certain states offering even higher pay.
 In Connecticut, for example, surgical technicians can earn over $100,000 annually.
 The same is true for California and Nevada.
 Other states combine healthy salaries with an even faster growth rate.
 Take New York, for example, where the field is growing by 27.3%, and surgical technicians can earn over $98,000 a year.
 Alongside geography, your experience and specialization in a specific area of surgery can also influence your ability to secure a job and determine your salary.

 Area ↕ | Curr.
 Jobs ↕ | Proj.
 Jobs ↕ | New Jobs ↕ | Growth % ↕ | Avg.
 Ann.
 Openings ↕ |